Greece Golden Visa: Updated 2026 Rules + Market Guide

 - Hellenic Cadastre (Ktimatologio) (property registration framework)

-- AADE — Independent Authority for Public Revenue (tax procedures & AFM information)
+- AADE — Independent Authority for Public Revenue (tax procedures, AFM information, Law 5246/2025 VAT suspension)

 - Government Gazette of the Hellenic Republic (ΦΕΚ) for legislative updates